It's the one room that estate agents will tell us can help sell a house and it's the one room where it's common place to spend thousands.

 So, how can you do this?... it's an easy process to follow.

 First off I'd recommend joining the Frenchic Fan Forum on Facebook.
-It's a group for the brand, with over 85,000 members - a lot of them have painted their kitchens, so there's plenty of before and after photos, help and advice to be had.
+It's a group for the brand, with around 500,000 members - a lot of them have painted their kitchens, so there's plenty of before and after photos, help and advice to be had.

 You can use Al Fresco on almost any surface, so it makes it very versatile.
 Wood, plastic, stone, metal, upvc, composite it can all be painted.